Branco van den Boomen: FC Eindhoven

 On 19 June 2014, it was announced that Van den Boomen had signed with FC Eindhoven as a free transfer, returning to his city of birth, signing a three-year contract with the club.
 He made his first appearance for his new club on 15 August 2014 in a 3–0 home win against FC Emmen.

 Toulouse

 On 7 August 2020, Van den Boomen left the Netherlands for the first time in his career and joined French club Toulouse, who had been relegated to Ligue 2 after finishing 20th during the 2019–20 Ligue 1 season.
 Toulouse agreed to a €350,000 transfer fee with De Graafschap.
 Van den Boomen became the second Dutch player to join Toulouse after Rob Rensenbrink.

 In the 2020–21 season, Van den Boomen became one of the key players of the Toulouse midfield also composed of Stijn Spierings and Brecht Dejaegere, scoring five goals and making seven assists.

-The 2021–22 season saw Van den Boomen massively improve his numbers, having scored 12 and assisted a league record 21.
+The 2021–22 season saw Van den Boomen massively improve his numbers, scoring twelve goals and assisting a league-record twenty-one.

+Return to Ajax

+On 29 May 2023, Van den Boomen signed a pre-contract agreement with Eredivisie club Ajax, where he spent three years in his early career.
+He signed a four-year deal running from 1 July 2023 to 30 June 2027.